01 – Chinese and North Korean forces advance across the 38th Parallel and through UN lines.

 08 – Iranian oil industry nationalised.

-09 – A bill is approved in the UK to make separation for seven years sufficient grounds for divorce.
+09 – A bill is approved in the UK to make a separation for seven years sufficient grounds for divorce.

 09 – Herbert Morrison replaces Ernest Bevin as British Foreign Secretary.
 Bevin becomes Lord Privy Seal.